Learning as we go...

 I thought I would also share two links on the topic that I have really enjoyed lately.
 The first is an article Entitled "Twelve Tips for Parenting in the Digital Age" and the second is part of a three-part podcast series (and I highly recommend all three parts!) called "Possessions, Entertainment, and Friends."

-1.Done chore of the day with happy heart and Mama inspects and checks it off
+1.Done chore of the day with happy heart and Mama approves

-5.Read 3 picture books Mama requested at the library
+5.Read picture books Mama requested for 20 minutes

 6.Played outside at least 20 minutes